Who is the survey open to?

 Who can access the data from this survey?

-The data will be analyzed by the members of the ace community census survey team.
+The data will be analyzed by the members of the ace community survey team.
 We may also share data with academic researchers and asexual organizers upon request, once they have been fully vetted by the survey team.
 If you are a researcher who would like access to the data, please complete the data request form here.

 How can I get involved?